KO SASAKI PHOTO EXHIBITION “XEPCOH – Kherson: On Nights of Falling Missiles” November 15 – 30, 2025

 “Like a terrible dream.”

-That was how my friend Andrii described it, in a chat during one of those nights when missiles were falling.
+That was how my friend Andrii described it in a chat on one of those nights when missiles were falling.

-On Independence Day in August, air raid sirens could barely be heard over the sound of children shouting as they jumped into the river at the center of town.
-Families sat along the riverbank, basking in the summer sun.
+On Independence Day in August, air raid sirens were drowned out by the sound of children leaping into the river at the center of town.
+Families lounged along the riverbank, basking in the summer sun.

 A few days later, a shopkeeper told me how a missile attack the previous night had destroyed buildings and set cars on fire.
-The noise and the emergency response had made it impossible to sleep.
-I vaguely recalled hearing something during the night.
+The chaos and emergency response had made it impossible to sleep.
+I vaguely remembered hearing something in the night.

-I went to see the Soviet-style apartment building that had been hit.
-Residents were cleaning up.
-Among them was a boy I had photographed earlier that week, wrapped in a Ukrainian flag by the river.
-Now he was carrying boxes of belongings down the stairs with a few others.
+I visited the Soviet-era apartment building that had been struck.
+Residents were cleaning up the rubble.
+Among them was a boy I had photographed earlier that week, draped in a Ukrainian flag by the river.
+Now, he was carrying boxes down the stairs.
 When our eyes met, I gestured to ask if I could follow.
 He shook his head with a tired look and turned back up the stairs.

-Not long after, I was introduced by a friend to a group of volunteer fighters, made up of former soldiers.
-After several outings with them, I was accepted and ended up spending about two months sharing their daily lives.
-That summer, Ukraine had begun a counteroffensive in the south, with the goal of reclaiming Kherson Oblast.
+Later, a friend introduced me to a group of volunteer fighters—former soldiers.
+After joining them on a few missions, I was accepted, and spent about two months living alongside them.
+That summer, Ukraine had launched a counteroffensive in the south, aiming to reclaim Kherson Oblast.

-Roughly 30 kilometers from the town where we stayed stretched the so-called “zero line”—a contested strip between Ukrainian and Russian forces.
+Roughly 30 kilometers from the town where we were based stretched the so-called “zero line”—the shifting front between Ukrainian and Russian forces.
 Another 30 kilometers beyond that lay the Russian-occupied city of Kherson.

-One day, in a village near the zero line, soldiers fired mortars toward Russian positions.
+One day, in a village near the zero line, Ukrainian soldiers fired mortars toward Russian positions.
 Moments later, the Russians returned fire.
-We dove into a nearby basement.
-As the shells exploded overhead, a soldier passed the time watching car videos on Instagram.
-Each impact filled the space with dust.
-He flinched for a moment, then turned back to his phone.
+We rushed into a nearby basement.
+As shells exploded overhead, a soldier scrolled through Instagram, watching car videos.
+Each impact filled the room with dust.
+He flinched for a moment, then returned to his screen.

-In a ruined village further from the front line, another soldier chatted with a woman he had met on a dating app, lying on a makeshift bed in a bombed-out basement.
+In another bombed-out village, farther from the front, a soldier chatted with a woman he’d met on a dating app, lying on a makeshift bed in a destroyed basement.
 “I’m looking forward to seeing her when I go back to the city on Sunday,” he said.
-While waiting to take his turn on watch, he drifted off to sleep.
+Waiting for his shift on watch, he fell asleep.

-Why does such horror happen in a place that looks so much like paradise?
+Why does such horror unfold in a place that looks so much like paradise?

-This is a story about how war exists just beyond the horizon of daily life.
+This is a story about how war exists just beyond the horizon of everyday life.

 Text by Ko Sasaki